The Oxbridge Editing Blog 13th August 2024

 How to Work as a Proofreader Online

 With the rise of digital content, there is an increasing demand for skilled proofreaders who can work online.
 Many freelance proofreaders work remotely, offering their services to clients around the world.
-If you’re detail-oriented, have a strong grasp of grammar, and enjoy working with text, online proofreading could be a rewarding career.
+If you’re detail-oriented, have a strong grasp of grammar, and enjoy working with text, online editing and proofreading could be a rewarding career.

 Copy Editing vs. Proofreading: Key Differences